The Man Who Knew Too Much (collection): Reception

-Critics complained that McQueen had become "safe and commercial", although the collection was nevertheless reported as a sales success for McQueen.
-Despite the negative reviews, The Guardian reported that the designs "had buyers and [magazine] editors alike salivating".
+Despite critical complaints about the commercial nature of the collection, buyers and magazine editors were excited about it.
+It was reportedly a strong seller on the retail market upon reaching stores at the beginning of the Fall/Winter 2005 season.
 McQueen defended his more commercial approach as the result of greater confidence in his designs: "You can hide so much more behind theatrics, and I don't need to do that anymore."

-Writing for Vogue, Sarah Mower was disappointed that the collection mainly showcased safe ideas McQueen had explored before, although she felt the results were solid.
-She thought the runway show was repetitive and cynical, calling it "a merchandise run-through of dubious taste".

-The collection is viewed with little enthusiasm in retrospect.
+The mixed reception persists in retrospect.
 In her 2012 biography of McQueen, Judith Watt wrote that Look 39, a red ball gown, was "like a Charles James [design] but not as good".
 She felt that McQueen's immediate departure after the show was an indication that he was under great stress at the time.
-In her 2015 book Gods and Kings, Dana Thomas called it a "soulless exercise" indicative of McQueen's late-career malaise, and mentioned it only to opine that it was a "far more literal" interpretation of Hitchcock than The Birds had been.
+In her 2015 book Gods and Kings, Dana Thomas called the collection a "soulless exercise" indicative of McQueen's late-career malaise, describing it as a "far more literal" interpretation of Hitchcock than The Birds had been.
 Andrew Wilson, in his 2015 biography of McQueen Blood Beneath the Skin, called it "elegant", but otherwise spent little time on it.
-No items from the collection appeared in Alexander McQueen: Savage Beauty, a retrospective exhibition that covered McQueen's entire career.

-Some authors have been more positive about the collection in hindsight.
-Author Katherine Gleason described it as "contemporary vision of wearable glamour".
+Some authors have been more positive.
+Katherine Gleason described it as "contemporary vision of wearable glamour".
 Curator Claire Wilcox found the collection "upbeat and commercial", and felt that it showcased McQueen's versatility in genre.
-Judith Watt and Kate Bethune both noted the irony that a designer who had taken years of criticism for relying too heavily on theatrics at the expense of the clothing had been criticised for producing a low-key collection focused solely on the designs.
+Judith Watt and Kate Bethune both noted the irony that McQueen, having taken years of criticism for relying too heavily on theatrics at the risk of overshadowing the clothing, had been criticised for producing a low-key collection focused solely on the designs.